We love researching and reviewing stuff, then sharing our findings with you. And you can help us keep the lights on.

 You’ll also notice that we use iTunes affiliate links where appropriate.
 Rest assured, these affiliate links do not affect you in any way.
 They will, however, share a small portion of the sale with us.
 These links are always added after the article or review is written.
 We won’t publish a biased review for the sole purpose of profiting from affiliate sales.
 That goes against our principles.

 Some of our Best Of lists also contain affiliate links.
-Notable ones include our Best Web Hosting Services, Best VPN Service Providers, Best iOS Apps, Best iPad Apps pages and a few others.
+Notable ones include our Best Web Hosting Services and Best VPN Service Providers.
 These pages were created with our readers in mind, and therefore, we only recommend the best apps and services.
 Affiliate links were inserted only as an afterthought, which again, pays us a very small compensation if you do decide to buy or sign up for a service.
 These links also appear in individual review articles.

 And now, some legal stuff: